Design Online Tutorials

 Barényi Béla, considered to be the father of safe driving and safety tests, preparing for safety development, which is a core part of the designing process

 People who produce designs are called designers.
-The term 'designer' generally refers to someone who works professionally in one of the various design areas.
-Within the professions, the word 'designer' is generally qualified by the area of practice (for example, a fashion designer, a product designer, a web designer, or an interior designer), but it can also designate others such as architects and engineers (see below: Types of designing).
-A designer's sequence of activities to produce a design is called a design process, using design thinking and possibly design methods.
+The term 'designer' usually refers to someone who works professionally in one of the various design areas.
+Within the professions, the word 'designer' is generally qualified by the area of practice (for example: a fashion designer, a product designer, a web designer, or an interior designer), but it can also designate other practitioners such as architects and engineers (see below: Types of designing).
+A designer's sequence of activities to produce a design is called a design process, with some employing designated processes such as design thinking and design methods.
 The process of creating a design can be brief (a quick sketch) or lengthy and complicated, involving considerable research, negotiation, reflection, modeling, interactive adjustment, and re-design.

-Designing is also a widespread activity outside of the professions, done by more people than just those formally recognised as designers.
-In his influential book The Sciences of the Artificial the interdisciplinary scientist Herbert A. Simon proposed that "Everyone designs who devises courses of action aimed at changing existing situations into preferred ones".
-And according to the design researcher Nigel Cross "Everyone can – and does – design", and "Design ability is something that everyone has, to some extent, because it is embedded in our brains as a natural cognitive function".
+Designing is also a widespread activity outside of the professions of those formally recognized as designers.
+In his influential book The Sciences of the Artificial, the interdisciplinary scientist Herbert A. Simon proposed that, "Everyone designs who devises courses of action aimed at changing existing situations into preferred ones."
+According to the design researcher Nigel Cross, "Everyone can – and does – design," and "Design ability is something that everyone has, to some extent, because it is embedded in our brains as a natural cognitive function."

-Study of the history of design is complicated by varying interpretations of what constitutes 'designing'.
-Many design historians, such as John Heskett, start with the Industrial Revolution and the development of mass production.
-Others subscribe to conceptions of design that include pre-industrial objects and artefacts, beginning their narratives of design in prehistorical times.
+The study of design history is complicated by varying interpretations of what constitutes 'designing'.
+Many design historians, such as John Heskett, look to the Industrial Revolution and the development of mass production.
+Others subscribe to conceptions of design that include pre-industrial objects and artefacts, beginning their narratives of design in prehistoric times.
 Originally situated within art history, the historical development of the discipline of design history coalesced in the 1970s, as interested academics worked to recognize design as a separate and legitimate target for historical research.
 Early influential design historians include German-British art historian Nikolaus Pevsner and Swiss historian and architecture critic Sigfried Giedion.

-Institutions for design education date back to the nineteenth century.
-The Norwegian National Academy of Craft and Art Industry was founded in 1818, followed by the United Kingdom's Government School of Design (1837), Konstfack in Sweden (1844), and Rhode Island School of Design in the United States (1877).
-Polish "Towarzystwo Polska Sztuka Stosowana" (1901) and Warsztaty Krakowskie (1913).
+In Western Europe, institutions for design education date back to the nineteenth century.
+The Norwegian National Academy of Craft and Art Industry was founded in 1818, followed by the United Kingdom's Government School of Design (1837), and Konstfack in Sweden (1844).
+The Rhode Island School of Design was founded in the United States in 1877.
 The German art and design school Bauhaus, founded in 1919, greatly influenced modern design education.

-Design education covers the teaching of theory, knowledge and values in the design of products, services and environments, and focusses on the development of both particular and general skills for designing.
-It is primarily orientated to preparing students for professional design practice, and based around project work and studio or atelier teaching methods.
+Design education covers the teaching of theory, knowledge and values in the design of products, services, and environments, with a focus on the development of both particular and general skills for designing.
+Traditionally, its primary orientation has been to prepare students for professional design practice, based on project work and studio, or atelier, teaching methods.

-There are also broader forms of higher education in design studies and design thinking, and design also features as a part of general education, for example within Design and Technology.
-The development of design in general education in the 1970s led to a need to identify fundamental aspects of 'designerly' ways of knowing, thinking and acting, and hence to the establishment of design as a distinct discipline of study.
+There are also broader forms of higher education in design studies and design thinking.
+Design is also a part of general education, for example within the curriculum topic, Design and Technology.
+The development of design in general education in the 1970s created a need to identify fundamental aspects of 'designerly' ways of knowing, thinking, and acting, which resulted in establishing design as a distinct discipline of study.

 Substantial disagreement exists concerning how designers in many fields, whether amateur or professional, alone or in teams, produce designs.
-Design researchers Dorst and Dijkhuis acknowledged that "there are many ways of describing design processes", and compare and contrast two dominant but different views of the design process: as a rational problem solving process and as a process of reflection-in-action.
-They suggested that these two paradigms "represent two fundamentally different ways of looking at the world – positivism and constructionism".
-The paradigms may reflect differing views of how designing should be done and how it actually is done, and they both have a variety of names.
-The problem-solving view has been called "the rational model", "technical rationality" and "the reason-centric perspective".
-The alternative view has been called "reflection-in-action", "co-evolution", and "the action-centric perspective".
+Design researchers Dorst and Dijkhuis acknowledged that "there are many ways of describing design processes," and compare and contrast two dominant but different views of the design process: as a rational problem-solving process and as a process of reflection-in-action.
+They suggested that these two paradigms "represent two fundamentally different ways of looking at the world – positivism and constructionism."
+The paradigms may reflect differing views of how designing should be done and how it actually is done, and both have a variety of names.
+The problem-solving view has been called "the rational model," "technical rationality" and "the reason-centric perspective."
+The alternative view has been called "reflection-in-action," "coevolution" and "the action-centric perspective."

 The rational model was independently developed by Herbert A. Simon, an American scientist, and two German engineering design theorists, Gerhard Pahl and Wolfgang Beitz.
 It posits that: